i-RIC/solver_dev_manual/source/06/03/cg_iric_read_grid_functionaltimesize.rst

 cg_iric_read_grid_functionaltimesize
 ======================================

--  Reads the number of values of dimension \"Time\" for f_functional grid
+Reads the number of values of dimension \"Time\" for f_functional grid.

 Format (FORTRAN)
 ------------------